-15. Over Haddon Parish Council:

-- will not alter the situation regarding light and privacy for the residents of the Mill or the nearby neighbours. - there will be increase traffic from the existing situation as it is such a steep and winding road, there should be highway conditions applied to this application as it could be a danger to people on what is a regular walking/hiking/cycling/horse riding route by users of the bridleway through Meadow Place
+- 12. Derbyshire County Council (Highway Authority): - no objection - request informative with respect to Over Haddon Public Bridleway No. 24 and Over Haddon Footpath 6 (FP 6) be attached to any grant of planning permission. - 13.
+Over Haddon Parish Council: - will not alter the situation regarding light and privacy for the residents of the Mill or the nearby neighbours. - there will increase traffic from the existing situation as it is such a steep and winding road, there should be highway conditions applied to this application as it could be a danger to people on what is a regular walking/hiking/cycling/horse riding route by users of the bridleway through Meadow Place

-- would support any recommendations for traffic safety, in particular, speed control due to the national speed limit on that section of road - currently, it is a rundown historic corn mill and so any development will alter this, such as creating a garden or car parking, will alter the character of the area. - any development and work which takes place at the Mill will change the character and appearance of the building in the existing landscape and area - Lathkill Dale is such an important scientific and ecological site it cannot be left to chance that all species and habitats have not been carefully assessed in this process - have concerns about the "clean" water that will be released into the River Lathkill from the sewage system and other materials that could find their way into it from everyday living in a previously untenanted building would like it noted that the River Lathkill is one of the cleanest rivers in England and feel that it is vital this is preserved. - Mill is one of only four listed structures in the village as the last surviving mill building, and a listed building, on the River Lathkill, Sough Mill and its machinery, have high heritage significance - it would be of public benefit if the Mill and its workings could be made accessible, otherwise the heritage importance is lost to everyone but the owners of the mill - plans for this building as they stand do not benefit the community of Over Haddon in any way but it should be noted that the Parish Council supports the conservation of the Mill as an important heritage asset - uncertain whether the proposed alterations will have a detrimental impact on the river and increase the risk of flooding in the area - upstream of the Mill, the river has certainly seen a significant increase in rising water levels, flooded paths and erosion in recent years - feel that the proposed design for the building is very good but the landscaping is a concern though if it is kept simple, this would be less of a problem - requests that the application be sent to Committee for decision and, should the application be passed, requests that the following conditions be placed: - 1.
-The property should opened to the public on an annual basis, especially to residents of Over Haddon and this should be covered by a covenant in order to retain this access in perpetuity - 2.
-There should be no domestic paraphernalia left outside the property, at any time, to prevent harm to the character of the site and landscape.
+- would support any recommendations for traffic safety, in particular, speed control due to the national speed limit on that section of road - any development and work which takes place at the Mill will change the character and appearance of the building in the existing landscape and area - currently, it is a rundown historic corn mill and so any development will alter this, such as creating a garden or car parking, will alter the character of the area. - any development and work which takes place at the Mill will change the character and appearance of the building in the existing landscape and area - Lathkill Dale is such an important scientific and ecological site it cannot be left to chance that all species and habitats have not been carefully assessed in this process - have concerns about the "clean" water that will be released into the River Lathkill from the sewage system and other materials that could find their way into it from everyday living in a previously untenanted building - would like it noted that the River Lathkill is one of the cleanest rivers in England and feel that it is vital this is preserved. - Mill is one of only four listed structures in the village as the last surviving mill building, and a listed building, on the River Lathkill, Sough Mill and its machinery, have high heritage significance - it would be of public benefit if the mill and its workings could be made accessible, otherwise the heritage importance is lost to everyone but the owners of the mill - plans for this building as they stand do not benefit the community of Over Haddon in any way but it should be noted that the Parish Council supports the conservation of the Mill as an important heritage asset - uncertain whether the proposed alterations will have a detrimental impact on the river and increase the risk of flooding in the area - upstream of the Mill, the river has certainly seen a significant increase in rising water levels, flooded paths and erosion in recent years - feel that the proposed design for the building is very good but the landscaping is a concern but, if it is kept simple, this would be less of a problem the question has to be whether or not it is suitable for this building in the long run and if it will indeed detract from the area, landscape and heritage - requests that the application be sent to committee for decision and, should the application be passed, requests that the following conditions be placed: - the property should opened to the public on an annual basis, especially to residents of Over Haddon and this should be covered by a covenant in order to retain this access in perpetuity - there should be no domestic paraphernalia left outside the property, at any time, to prevent harm to the character of the site and landscape.